Puiguqu/School_notes/Y1_Sem_2/CM1025_Fundamentals_of_Computer_Science/Week_3/04_Proof_by_contrapositive_Video•_._Duration_4_minutes_4_min.md

 [Original lesson](https://www.coursera.org/learn/uol-fundamentals-of-computer-science/lecture/J0xQh/proof-by-contrapositive)

-The text describes a mathematical technique called proof by contrapositive, which is used to prove conditional statements.
-This technique exploits the equivalent classes of logical statements, specifically the equivalence between "if A then B" and "if not B then not A".

-For example, to prove that for all integers n, if n^3 + 1 is odd, then n is even, we can show its contrapositive: if n is odd, then n^3 + 1 is even.
-By assuming n is odd and showing that this implies n^3 + 1 is even, we effectively prove the original statement.

-In another example, to prove that for any two real numbers x and y, if y^3 + yx^2 < x^3 + xy^2, then y ≤ x, we can use proof by contrapositive.
-We need to show that if y > x, then y^3 + 1/x^2 < x^3 + 1/y^2.

-The key idea is that in a proof by contrapositive, we assume the negation of the conclusion and aim to derive the negation of the premise, thereby proving the original statement.
+Here is a summary of the text in 8 sentences, preserving key information, formulae, links, and technical details:

+The technique of proof by contrapositive exploits equivalent classes of logical statements.
+To prove a conditional statement "if A then B", it's often easier to show that its contrapositive "if not B, then not A" is true.
+The contrapositive can be used when the premise is difficult to work with directly.
+For example, proving "for all integers n, if n^3 + 1 is odd, then n is even", one can start by assuming "n is odd" and show that "n^3 + 1 is even".
+The contrapositive can be used as a shortcut in proof by contradiction, where one assumes the negation of the statement to be proved and shows it leads to a contradiction.
+This technique can simplify proofs and make them more efficient.
+In general, if A then B can be proven either directly or by assuming not-B and proving not-A. The method of contrapositive proof is an alternative approach to traditional proof methods in logic and mathematics.

+I left out the detailed explanations of the steps for these two examples because they were too long for this summary format.